 Concept 3: "dirlike" tags. bomail has no folders: all email is stored by date, and organized by "tagging" messages with tags like "social", "work", "money", etc.

-In my implementation of "directory-like" tags, tags can have forward slashes in them, like "social/facebook/messages" (that's one long tag).
+Tags can have forward slashes in them, like "social/facebook/messages" (that's one long tag).
 This allows tags to be organized in directory-like hierarchies.
 In particular, a tag will match any search for a "higher-level" tag (a prefix up to a "/" character).
 For example, a search for tag "social/facebook" will return messages tagged social/facebook/messages, social/facebook/events/barbecues, social/facebook, etc. It will NOT return the tags: social, social/facebookstuff, facebook, twitter, etc.

-You can also have totally normal tags by just never using "/", but I've found dirlike tags very useful, for example, work/research, work/teaching, work/travel, etc. The search tag "work" matches them all, but I also want each of these to sort into different tabs normally.
+In bomail you can also have totally normal tags by just never using "/", but I've found dirlike tags very useful, for example, work/research, work/teaching, work/travel, etc. The search tag "work" matches them all, but I also want each of these to sort into different tabs normally.

 Concept 4: keyboard interface.
 The idea on the UI end is to make common operations -- trash, archive ("close"), read, tag -- as quick as possible, ideally single-keypress.
 Here is an example gif of using the interface to navigate email (description below) (500KB version, 1.5MB version.).